space-concordia-robotics/robotics-prototype/README.md

 Git hooks are important for performing repository validity checks.
 To setup git hooks using Git Bash, run the following commands from the root of the repository (ex: from ~/Programming/robotics-prototype/):

-- `cp commit-message-hook .git/hooks/prepare-commit-msg.sh`
+- `cp commit-message-hook.sh .git/hooks/prepare-commit-msg.sh`
-- `cp branch-verification-hook .git/hooks/post-checkout.sh`
+- `cp branch-verification-hook.sh .git/hooks/post-checkout.sh`

 If you're on windows, install [Git Bash](https://git-scm.com/downloads) to be able to run the same commands.